manifold-systems/manifold/docs/articles/graphql.md

 ailments plaguing service providers -- a declarative language enabling service consumers to precisely structure the information they need.
 And, importantly, to do it all type-safely.

-As more service providers embrace GraphQL pressures mount for a solid Java solution particularly on the client.
+As more service providers embrace GraphQL, pressures mount for a solid Java solution particularly on the client.
 Here I've demonstrated how the GraphQL Manifold reaches beyond expectations to provide truly seamless, type-safe GraphQL access from Java.
 Indeed, the metaprogramming wizardry within Manifold results in a developer experience normally reserved for dynamic languages such as Javascript.
 Even better, the flexibility offered by Manifold exists _statically_